A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you're healthy and don't have much in the way of medical expenses, you can think of your HSA as a very long-term investment.
 You'll have to stop contributing to it once you're enrolled in Medicare, but the money already in the account can continue to grow from one year to the next during your retirement.

 But if you end up needing long-term care, the cost is likely to dwarf the out-of-pocket medical expenses you had earlier in your retirement.
-Medicare doesn’t cover long-term care, and Medicaid only steps in if your income is low and you have exhausted almost all of your assets.
+Medicare doesn't cover long-term care, and Medicaid (which does coverage long-term care) is only available if your income is low and you have exhausted almost all of your assets.

 You can buy private long-term care insurance, but some people opt to treat an HSA as an investment earmarked for potential long-term care bills incurred late in life.
 If you don't end up needing long-term care, your HSA can be passed on to your heirs, similar to a retirement account.